jpillora/compilejs/README.md

 Compile.js
 =========

-> A GruntJS inspired JavaScript build tool for the browser

 #### Summary

+A GruntJS inspired JavaScript build tool for the browser.
-Compile.js makes it easy to create custom build widgets for your open-source projects.
+Compile.js makes it easy to create front end custom build widgets for your open-source projects.

 #### Features